isomerpages/moe-ststephenssch/_academic-programmes/English.md

-STELLAR also worked hand-in-hand with the school-based curriculum to provide drilling and rigour to the learning and acquisition of language skills.
+STELLAR also complements the school-based curriculum to provide drilling and rigour to the learning and acquisition of language skills.